 - Whether or not the candidate is at the appropriate professional level for the job.
 For example, if the applicant is asking for an annual salary of $150,000, but you’ve only budgeted $80,000, then they may be too senior for the position.

-6. Why are you leaving your current employer?
+7. Why are you leaving your current employer?

-This is one of the best phone screening questions because it helps accomplish two goals.
-First, it enables you to determine whether the reason the applicant is leaving their current role is something they may also encounter in the position for which you’re hiring.
-For example, if the applicant says they’re leaving their current role because they’re not able to move up, but the position you’re hiring for doesn’t have much opportunity for upward mobility, it may not be the right job for them.
+First, if the reason the applicant is leaving their current role is something they may also encounter in the position you’re hiring for, then it may not be a good fit.
+For example, if the candidate says they’re leaving their current role because they weren’t able to move up, a position that doesn’t offer much opportunity for career growth and upward mobility may not be the right job for them.

-7. If offered a position, how soon would you be able to start?
+8. If offered a position, how soon would you be able to start?

 A phone screening is a critical part of the hiring process because it helps you identify which applicants stand out as the best fit for the company and the position.
 By using these phone interview questions, you can gather the information you need to decide which applicants you should move on to the next round and begin scheduling face-to-face interviews.

-Phone screening tips
+Phone screen interview tips

 - Stay focused on the interview.
 While you might occasionally become sidetracked while talking to the candidate, you always want to bring the conversation back to the job.

-Phone screening FAQ
+Phone screening FAQs

 Any in-depth questions that may require longer answers should be saved for an in-person interview.
-Additionally, questions that involve personality or personal stories, such as ‘What is your communication style?’ or ‘Can you tell me about a time you overcame a challenge at work?’ are best for in-person interviews.
+Additionally, interview questions that involve personality or personal stories, such as “What is your communication style?” or “Can you tell me about a time you overcame a challenge at work?” work best for in-person interviews.

-You want to make sure that qualified candidates are also the best fit for the job.
+You want to make sure that qualified candidates are also the best fit for the job and company.
 A phone screening can answer questions about the candidate’s schedule, expectations and willingness to travel.
 These details are not always clear in a resume or cover letter.